arnaud-roudiere/JustStreamIt/README.md

 <br><br>
 ## How to install the API and the webiste?

-In order to install the API, you need to go to this [GitHub Page]([https://pages.github.com/](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR) and follow the instructions.
+In order to install the API, you need to go to this [Github Page](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR) and follow the instructions.

 Once done, you can clone the repository by entering the following in your Terminal to clone the Github repository:
 <code class="language-bash" data-lang="bash">git clone https://github.com/arnaud-roudiere/JustStreamIt.git</code><br><br>